abhimanyu79o/APP-314/replit.md

-# VoteSecure - Digital Voting System
+# ABHI SOLUTIONS - Digital Voting System

 ## Overview

-VoteSecure is a modern full-stack web application for secure digital voting.
+ABHI SOLUTIONS is a modern full-stack web application for secure digital voting.
 It provides a comprehensive voting platform with three main interfaces: public voting, administrative management, and real-time results visualization.
 The application is built using a modern tech stack with React frontend, Express backend, and PostgreSQL database.

 ## System Architecture